tushar-bisht/Automation_Project/README.md

 1. First it will update the packages.

-2.It will install the Apache web server
+2. It will install the Apache web server

 3. Start the web server